Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 Alaska Airlines Mileage Plan

-• Key warnings: Finding premium cabin space on any of these partners can be a challenge and may require a constant eye on availability.
+• Key warnings: Finding premium cabin space on any of these partners can be a challenge.

 ANA Mileage Club

-• The short story: ANA offers the best deal out of Membership Rewards partners for business class between North America and Oceania and also offers a wide range of partner options.
-You can route via Canada or most of east / Southeast Asia or fly Air New Zealand.
+• The short story: ANA offers very good pricing for business class between North America and Oceania and also offers a wide range of partner options.
+You can route via Canada, most of East / Southeast Asia or fly Air New Zealand.

-• Miles required: From 105K round trip in business class on ANA metal during low season up to 120K round trip in business class on Star Alliance partners or during high season.
+• Miles required: From 130K round trip in business class on ANA metal during low season and from 145K round trip in business class on Star Alliance partners.
 ANA has eliminated fuel surcharges on many/most of its flights, making routing on ANA an even better deal.

 • How to find awards: Search for available space at ANA’s website. (you’ll need to create a free ANA Mileage Club account and log in to search for space)